SQL server T-SQL best practice

 Transact SQL is the best tool to improve the SQL server overall performance.
 You write your code efficiently then you no need to spend lots of money to buy extra resources like hardware, RAM etc… So the coders/developers have to know the best practice.

 He or She does a good job (writing correct codes) then, There is no work for the DBAs.
 There is lots of T-SQL best practice available on the Internet.
 Here I’m going to share mine.
-The first 15 bullet points are personally I have faced and tuned in my environment.
-I will have planned to write each post for all 15 points with examples.
+This are helpful some cases, but always test with your setup, since there are new versions and technology is coming.

 T-SQL best practice